-Inventories, under IAS 2 Inventories, are measured at the lower of cost or net realisable value.
-Net realisable value is determined based on the expected selling price in the ordinary course of business less estimated selling costs.
+Inventories, under IAS 2 Inventories, are measured at the lower of cost and net realisable value.
+Net realisable value is determined based on the expected selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.

-- Deferred tax assets, under IAS 12 Income Taxes, are reviewed at each reporting period.
-Deferred tax assets are reduced if it is not probable that sufficient taxable profit will be available in the future to utilise the asset.
-In that case, the asset is written down to the amount likely to be recovered. - An entity shall recognise an impairment loss on a contract asset recognised under IFRS 15 Revenue from Contracts with Customers when its carrying amount exceeds the remaining amount of the consideration expected to receive less the remaining costs to provide goods or services under the contract.
+- The carrying amount of deferred tax assets under IAS 12 Income Taxes is reviewed at each reporting period and is reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow the benefit of part or all of that deferred tax asset to be utilised. - 9 An entity shall measure a loss allowance on a contract asset recognised under IFRS 15 Revenue from Contracts with Customers in accordance with IFRS 9.
+IFRS 9 allows a simplified method for trade receivable based on the lifetime expected credit losses.